FIVE LESSONS FROM BURNING OUT

 As well as these lessons you’ll also want to think about setting boundaries and learning to say ‘no’ (it’s a shorter word than yes and really easy to use when you get the hang of it!) but more on that another day.
 Avoiding burnout isn’t rocket science.
 Don’t wait to learn the hard way.
 After all, if you burn out, who will lead your campaign?
 Run your business?
 Fulfil your purpose?
 Depriving the world of your vision and the change that you can bring about?
 Now that WOULD be selfish.

-Let’s change the world….without burning out!
+Let’s make a difference….without burning out!